GPflow/GPflowOpt/doc/source/intro.rst

 by `Joachim van der Herten <http://sumo.intec.ugent.be/jvanderherten>`_ and `Ivo Couckuyt <http://sumo.intec.ugent.be/icouckuy>`_

 Currently the software is pre-release and under construction, hence it lacks a lot of functionality and testing.
-This documentation might also be incomplete and under development.
-The project is open source: if you feel you have some relevant skills and are interested in contributing then please contact us on github.
+This documentation is also incomplete and under development.
+The project is open source: if you feel you have some relevant skills and are interested in contributing then please contact us on `GitHub <https://github.com/GPflow/GPflowOpt>`_ by opening an issue or pull request.

 Install
 --------